AminaBuhari/Favourite-meal/README.md

 # Favorite Meals

-> In this project, we intended to develop a dynamic website, which is a basic single page apps. and throughout this project we did follow the following requirements:
+> In this project, we developed a  dynamic website, which is a basic single page apps. and throughout this project we followed the basic requirements:

-- ES6 syntax.
+- Used ES6 syntax.
-- ES6 modules.
+- Used ES6 modules.
-- callbacks and promises.
+- Created callbacks and promises.
-- webpack.
+- Used webpacks.
-- JavaScript best practices and language style guides in code.
 - AAA pattern for unit tests.
-- Write units tests for a JavaScript app.
+- Units tests for a JavaScript app.
-- Follow Gitflow.
+- Followed Gitflow.
-- Solve simple git conflicts.
+- Solved simple git conflicts.
 - Send and receive data from an API.
-- Understand and use JSON.
+- Understood and used JSON.
-- Make JavaScript code synchronous.
+- Made JavaScript code synchronous.
-- Perform a code review for a team member.
+- Performed a code review for a team member.

 ## Built With